Exhibitions: art

 Quantum Itineraries Live Visuals

 A suite of tools and visualizations in Unity for live-generated 3D visuals projected behind performers at 8K for dome or classical displays, using procedurally generated meshes and shaders.
 I built the system for the Quantum Itineraries music performances, a festival featuring quantum computer music where quantum simulations are core to composition and instrumentation.
-The system used WebRTC to route Unity's output to a mixer, while artists on stage built custom controllers with OSC to drive the visual-state in Unity, all powered by the same data from the quantum computer simulations that created the music.
+The quantum simulation data that generated the music also drove the visuals directly, with WebRTC routing Unity's output to a mixer for the projection.

 Eva Schlegel